 If taken to effect sleep, take just before going to bed.

 Vervain is approved for use as food and appears in the FDA’s list of substances generally recognized as safe.
-However, manufacturers of dietary supplements do not need to prove the safety and effectiveness of their products.
-Make sure you choose a USP verified supplement (or whole plant material).
+However, manufacturers of dietary supplements do not need to prove the safety and effectiveness of their products, which is why it may be preferable to buy whole plant material.

 Verbena is well tolerated, but gastrointestinal and allergic reactions have been reported.